The Soup Nazi: Inspiration

-The character was inspired by Ali "Al" Yeganeh (علی یگانه), an Iranian American soup vendor who ran Soup Kitchen International in New York City, eventually turning it into the chain The Original Soup Man.
-Yeganeh has stated on numerous occasions that he is very offended by the "Soup Nazi" moniker.
+The character was inspired by Ali "Al" Yeganeh (علی یگانه), an Iranian American soup vendor who ran Soup Kitchen International on West 55th Street in New York City, eventually turning it into the chain The Original Soup Man.
+Yeganeh was originally offended by the portrayal.

 According to writer Spike Feresten, Jerry Seinfeld and several members of the production team went to Soup Kitchen International for lunch weeks after "The Soup Nazi" aired.
-Upon recognizing Seinfeld, Yeganeh went into a profanity-filled rant about how the show had "ruined" his business, demanding an apology.
-Seinfeld allegedly gave what Feresten describes as "the most sarcastic apology I've ever seen anyone give."
+Upon recognizing Seinfeld, Yeganeh "did a triple take" and went into a profanity-filled rant about how the show had "ruined" his business, demanding an apology.
+Seinfeld gave what Feresten describes as "the most sarcastic apology I've ever seen anyone give."
 Feresten has also said that some of the episode's encounters in the soup line, such as Elaine slapping her hands on the counter and telling the Soup Nazi he looks like Al Pacino, were based on scenes he witnessed at Yeganeh's real-life soup outlet.